 The dumping of yard or other waste into association common areas and the association dumpster is prohibited.
 This includes but is not limited to the creek beds and wooded areas.
 Residents dumping in common areas run the risk of being cited by the city, and being invoiced for any expenses incurred by the HOA to remove the debris.

 Homeowners are not permitted to clear greenbelt areas or to cut down trees in common areas.
-Such activity should be reported to Carlyle Management or to a board member immediately.
+Such activity should be reported to Lawrence Management or to a board member immediately.
 Finally, forts and other structures may not be built in the common areas.

 When walking pets, please be considerate to clean up pet waste.
 This is required by city code and you can be cited with fines for failing to clean up after your pet.